Veteran Business Advantages

 5. Join NaVOBA

 Joining NaVOBA can give you the veteran-owned business advantages that only come with formal certification.
-The non-profit provides contracting links between corporate America and vet-owned businesses.
+The non-profit provides contracting links between corporate America and veteran-owned businesses.
 Obtaining certification with NaVOBA can lead to networking opportunities and access to special programs to help you expand your business.
-From members-only events to being put in touch with major corporations that want to help smaller vet-owned businesses, the gains can be huge.
+This program is separate from federal certification and acts as a third-party certification for contracts with major corporations.
+From members-only events to being put in touch with major corporations that want to help smaller veteran-owned businesses, the benefits can be huge.

-Vets face many challenges as business owners.
-Their time of service in the armed forces can leave them joining the market behind competitors.
+Veterans face many challenges as business owners.
+Their service in the armed forces can leave them joining the market behind competitors.
 If a veteran business owner is a reservist, the company could suffer each time the individual is called to active duty.

 These challenges can be a heavy burden, but veteran business owners aren’t alone.
 Government programs and nonprofits can help veteran-owned businesses get ahead.
 At the same time, alternative lenders, like QuickBridge, can provide innovative financing opportunities that create real veteran-owned business advantages through fiscal flexibility.
-Contact us today to learn more about how we can help you achieve your growth goals through our small business lending programs.
+QuickBridge is proud of the veterans on our team.
+It’s our goal for veteran-owned businesses to find the customized financing solutions their business needs to grow and thrive.

 Share this article